bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

     Operation completed over 1 objects/1.9 GiB.
     ```
   - unzip into *moblab_image_source* folder.
 Note that we need the image as well
-    as some of the scripts bundled with it.
+    as some of the scripts bundled with it, and that the unzipped contents take
+    up about 13 GB.
     ```
     pprabhu@pprabhu:moblab_image$ unzip image.zip
     Archive:  image.zip